Life, Maiden, Mother, Warrior, Guardian

 I have been living through the last years of my twenties honoring my mixed ancestry.

 This art installation focuses on the inspiration I drew from the Praetorian Guard armor, from during Ancient Rome, applied in a contemporary context of honoring my matrilineal kinship.

 Using organic materials such as wood, paper, cotton, leather, wool, and dry leaves, I have assembled an armor that will not withstand time in the same way the strength of my family has.
-This Lorica Segmentata influenced assemblage is an ephemeral collection of art items about the women to whom I draw my breath from, my own existence.
+This Lorica Segmentata influenced assemblage is an ephemeral collection of art items about the women from whom I draw my breath, my own existence.